AdobeDocs/experience-platform.en/help/xdm/ui/resources/classes.md

 >[!NOTE]
 >
 >Only custom classes defined by your organization can be fully edited and customized.
 For core classes defined by Adobe, only the display names for their fields can be edited within the context of individual schemas.
-See the section on [editing an existing schema](./schemas.md#edit) for details.
+See the section on [editing display names for schema fields](./schemas.md#display-names) for details.
 >
 >Once a custom class has been saved and used in data ingestion, only additive changes can be made to it thereafter.
 See the [rules of schema evolution](../../schema/composition.md#evolution) for more information.